mzonov/Android-Interview-Questions/README.md

 * What is interceptor in `OkHttp`?
 Give examples of it.
 * How would you handle token refreshing?
 * What Http-methods do you know?

+#### Testing
+* What is Unit-testing?
+* What is instrumented testing?
+* What is UI-testing?
+* What is UI-Automator?
+* What testing libraries do you know?

+#### Tools
+* What is ADB?
+* What is Strict mode?
+* What is Android Lint?
+* What is Multidex in Android?
+* What does Android Studio Profiler help us to check?

 ## Multithreading